marinmarkelic/NutritionApp/README.md

 ## CalorieNinjas

 Once you have created an account and logged in on [CalorieNinjas website](https://calorieninjas.com) head over to "My Account".
-You can see the API key there when "Show API key" button is pressed.
+You can see the API key when "Show API key" button is pressed.

 <img width="2560" alt="image" src="https://github.com/marinmarkelic/NutritionApp/assets/101728747/89cdf600-fa16-4d36-87e3-5cff329b73f5">

 ## OpenAI

 Create an OpenAI account and visit their [Platform website](platform.openai.com).
 To view API keys you need to be on the "Dashboard" and select the option "API keys".
 From there you can create a new API key by pressing "Create new secret key".

 <img width="2560" alt="image" src="https://github.com/marinmarkelic/NutritionApp/assets/101728747/5b1c926f-ddf5-400d-b5bb-e230702df5dc">